Do Colorado Right

 Imported Image

 Grand Junction is home to some of the state's most majestic animals.
 From bighorn sheep and bald eagles to elk, moose, and deer, wild animals are abundant in Grand Junction.
 Even though they may look cute and cuddly, please avoid feeding the animals.
 Doing so changes their natural behavior and exposes them to new predators and other dangers.
 Respect your distance when you see an animal.
-A good rule of “thumb” is if you can’t cover the animal with your thumb stretched out in your line of sight, then you should increase your distance.
+A good rule of “thumb” is if you can’t cover the animal with your thumb stretched out in your line of sight, you should increase your distance.
 When taking photos of these beautiful creatures, utilize the zoom feature on your phone instead of approaching them.

 7. Share Our Trails & Parks